borgbase/vorta.borgbase.com/contributing/index.md

 $ brew install qt
 ```

+To learn about PyQt we recommend the following tutorial: https://www.pythonguis.com/pyqt5-tutorial/.

 ## Icons

 For UI icons, we use Fontawesome.
 You can browse available icons [here](https://fontawesome.com/icons) and download them as SVG [here](https://github.com/encharm/Font-Awesome-SVG-PNG).
 New icons are first added to src/vorta/assets/icons, and can be gotten with the `get_colored_icon` function